Pot-in-pot refrigerator: Construction

 A zeer is constructed by placing a clay pot within a larger clay pot with wet sand in between the pots and a wet cloth on top.

 The device cools as the water evaporates, allowing refrigeration in hot, dry climate.
 It must be placed in a dry, ventilated space for the water to evaporate effectively towards the outside.
 Evaporative coolers tend to perform poorly or not at all in climates with high ambient humidity, since the water is not able to evaporate well under these conditions.

 If there is an impermeable separation layer between the food and the porous pots, undrinkable water such as seawater can be used to drive the cooling process, without contaminating the food.
 This is useful in arid locations near the ocean where drinkable water is a limited commodity, and can be accomplished by using a pot that has waterproof glaze or cement applied to the inner wall where the food is stored.

 Extended operation is possible if the pots are able to draw water from a storage container, such as an inverted airtight jar, or if the pots are placed in a shallow pool of water.
 A strap can be used to tie the inner pot down instead of using sand to prevent it from floating.

-Alternatives to the Pot-in-Pot construction include various versions of a simple Pot-in-Dish.
-For larger storage capacity, evaporative cooling chambers (ECCs) can be constructed from a double walled brick structure with a straw and wood cover.
-The same basic operating principles apply.
-Detailed information on construction materials and methods can be found in the D-Lab best practices guide.

 Operating conditions

 Several key considerations are important for determining if an evaporative cooling device will provide effective cooling and storage.
-ECCs and clay pot coolers provide the most benefits when they are used in low humidity climates (less than 40% relative humidity), the temperature is relatively high (maximum daily temperature higher than 25 °C), water is available to add to the device between one and three times per day, and the device can be located in a shady and well-ventilated area.
+ECCs (evaporative cooling chambers) and clay pot coolers provide the most benefits when they are used in low humidity climates (less than 40% relative humidity), the temperature is relatively high (maximum daily temperature higher than 25 °C), water is available to add to the device between one and three times per day, and the device can be located in a shady and well-ventilated area.
 If any of these key criteria cannot be met at the time when improved vegetable storage is needed, then ECCs or clay pot coolers may not provide sufficient benefits to justify their use.